UnicoLab/FlowyML/docs/integrations/azure.md

 Enterprise-grade ML pipelines on Azure.

 > [!NOTE]
-> **What you'll learn**: How to integrate UniFlow with Azure Blob Storage and Azure ML
+> **What you'll learn**: How to integrate flowyml with Azure Blob Storage and Azure ML
 >
 > **Key insight**: Seamlessly move from local development to Azure's secure cloud environment.

-## Why Use Azure with UniFlow?
+## Why Use Azure with flowyml?

 - **Enterprise Security**: Integrate with Azure Active Directory.
 - **Blob Storage**: Cost-effective storage for massive datasets.